House of Pacific Relations International Cottages: Current cottages

-Groups without cottages
+Houses without cottages

-The Hall of Nations Building has been used on a rotating basis by member nations who don’t presently have a cottage; several times a year, these groups host the Hall of Nations.
-Currently, the 5 groups that are currently pending house status are:
+The Hall of Nations Building has been used on a rotating basis by member nations who don’t presently have a cottage; several times a year, these houses host the Hall of Nations.
+In 2011, houses representing Chile and Iraq were proposed by local groups, but neither submitted the corresponding applications.

+Currently, the 9 houses that are pending cottage status are: